+Floors including sub-floors

+Repair category 1

-Floors including sub-floors Repair category 2 Notes Sections of flooring creak when weight tested.
-There are some older floor coverings in the property.
-Floor runs are typical for a property of this age.
-It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work. repair and maintenance work. ı
+Notes Sections of flooring are loose/uneven.
+It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.